Our team of science and policy experts collaborates with scientists, business and government decision makers, and NGOs for a healthier world

 Joan Blades is a co-founder of LivingRoomConversations.org an effort to rebuild respectful discourse across ideological lines.
 She is also a co-founder of MomsRising.org and MoveOn.org.
 She is a co-author of The Custom-Fit Workplace, and The Motherhood Manifesto.
 A mediator and attorney by training, she is a nature lover, artist and believer in the power of citizens and our need to rebuild respectful civil discourse.

-Amy Coty is the Director of Finance and Operations at The Berkeley School.
-She previously served as the CFO of Tehiyah Day School.
-She has 15 years’ experience in the institutional asset management industry.
-She is a member of the East Bay JCC's Audit Committee, a trustee of Albany Music Fund and served on the City of El Cerrito Planning Commission.
+Amy Coty is the Chief Operating Officer of Hanna Boys Center.
+She previously served as the Director of Finance and Operations of The Berkeley School and the CFO of Tehiyah Day School.
+Prior to her work with nonprofits, she held senior positions within the institutional asset management industry.
+She is a member of the East Bay JCC's Audit Committee and Treasurer of Springboard HealthLab in Berkeley.
 She holds a BA in Music from Brandeis University and an MBA from North Park College and Theological Seminary.

 David Hochschild is the Chair of the California Energy Commission, where he has served since 2013.
 He has been involved in the solar energy field since serving as Special Assistant to San Francisco Mayor Willie Brown in 2001 when he launched a $100 million initiative to put solar panels on public buildings.
 He founded the Vote Solar Initiative.
 He has also served as executive director of a consortium of leading solar manufacturers and as a commissioner at the San Francisco Public Utilities Commission.